ktroyan/visualreasoning/experiments.md

 <br>

 ### Experiments
+An experiment for a tuple (data environment, experiment setting, train set, and test set) is a specific configuration where the Experiment Setting's parameters of interest are set for that experiment.
+Hence, the folder $experiment\_i$ in $experiment\_setting\_j$ contains the dataset splits (i.e., train, val, test, and eventually gen_test).

+### Runs
-An experiment/run/training is a single program run performed for a given model, data environment, experiment setting, train set, and test set.
+A run is a single program run performed for a given model and experiment.

 <br>